Hidden Korea: Bears and Divorce

 I’m a Turk from the north eastern part of the country.
-We don’t know how to tell that we love someone, neither we know how to show it – except one: We feed.
-Anyway we like to share what we have, especially food, but when it comes to showing love and admiration, we give food repeatedly.
-One of my aunts, for example, less than five minutes after the breakfast, starts worrying.
-“You’re hungry, what should I feed ye”?
-“C’mon, auntie.
-We’re just off the table, how can one be hungry” we ask but it doesn’t matter.
-She has two answers: “You ate as little as a bird” is one and “still, you should be hungry” is the other.
-The result is just as you guess: In half an hour we’re to be fed again.
+We don’t know how to tell that we love someone, nor we know how to show it – except one: We feed.
+Anyway we like to share our food, but when it comes to showing love and admiration, we give food repeatedly.

-Only one aunt?
-Come on!
-Another starts not after but before we’re done at the table.
+To what extent?
+One of my aunts sits worried five minutes past breakfast, asking “you’re hungry, what should I feed ye”, while the other starts not after but before we’re done at the table.
 With all the food in front of us, and the whole fridge empty as a result, she looks at us, with a face that shows sorrow, despair, even self-hatred, she used to say, may God bless her soul, “you, oh my pashas, oh my sons, are by far not full.
-What should I make?
-What would you want me to make?
+What should I cook?
+What would you want me to cook?
 How can I make you full”?
 Questions demand an answer, but such question is more of a comment, hence no answers.

 Aunt after aunt I can tell the same story, and I believe you won’t expect my mom to be any different.
 The result?
 I’m big.
 I mean, big.
 Ever since first grade I’m called ayı, bear in Turkish, for I helped them in their quest.
 I love to eat and they give me what I love.
 I recently realized that my stomach doesn’t tell my brain that it’s full.
 There’s some point, which I’m expected to decide myself don’t know how, after which it’s an endless abyss: Give it the much you like and it’ll take them all.
 Once, back in METU, I ate around 15 kebabs in one go.
 Can you imagine?
 Well, I’m older now and wouldn’t manage that much, but I believe I wouldn’t need to stop until 7-8 at the very least.

-Now, I hope dear reader, you understood how important it was for me to share with her before eating: At that very first moment, at the zero point I did the best and the much I could.
+Now, I hope dear reader, you understand even better how important it was for me to share with her before eating myself, when I told about how we met: At that very first moment, at the zero point I did the best and the much I could.
 Did she understand?
 Of course not!
 Damn, why is it so hard to be understood sometimes?

 How our relationship came to end up with marriage is a long story and isn’t relevant here.
 What’s relevant is that my wife, who’s as small as a sparrow, calls me, yes, ayı.
 Well, ayi to make me angry – she knows Russian, hence knows the letter ı, but prefers i over ı for a reason unknown if not to annoy me.